gHashTag/plane-999/CONTRIBUTING.md

-# Contributing to Plane
+# Contributing to DAO 999 NFT

-Thank you for showing an interest in contributing to Plane!
+Thank you for showing an interest in contributing to DAO 999 NFT!
 All kinds of contributions are valuable to us.
 In this guide, we will cover how you can quickly onboard and make your first contribution.

 ## Submitting an issue